 Access is via Big Gulch Road/FSR-099 [(C)(5) on Page 317].
-Big Gulch Road is located along the Pahsimeroi Highway about a mile N of Summit Reservoir and exactly 6.6 miles S of the major road junction in Goldburg.
+Big Gulch Road is located along the Pahsimeroi Highway about a mile north of Summit Reservoir and exactly 6.6 miles south of the major road junction in Goldburg.
 Drive 2.0 miles up FSR-099 to the Challis National Forest boundary and park (7,180 feet).

 The summit of Peak 10592 is a rocky ridge crest high point with scattered pines nearby.
-The high point is at the South End of the ridge crest area.
-There was a summit cairn about 100 feet to the N (and 10 to 15 vertical feet lower).
+The high point is at the south end of the ridge crest area.
+There was a summit cairn about 100 feet to the north (and 10 to 15 vertical feet lower).
 I tore it down and built a new cairn on the high point.

-Same as for the Southeast Ridge Route.
+Same as for the southeast ridge.
 This descent is the final leg of a loop route that begins and ends at the Challis National Forest boundary on Big Gulch Road/FSR-099.

-From the summit, descend SW then S on the mostly-forested South Ridge.
+From the summit, descend southwest then south on the mostly-forested south ridge.
 High up, the forest is open with a scree base.
 Lower down, the forest thickens and more blowdown appears while the scree base is replaced with pine duff.
-Lower down, the ridge becomes confusing as it becomes a face and forks into two different directions (SW and S).
-Stay near the L/E edge that has a view down to Hillside Creek and you will remain on the true South Ridge.
+Lower down, the ridge becomes confusing as it becomes a face and forks into two different directions (southwest and south).
+Stay near the left/east edge that has a view down to Hillside Creek and you will remain on the true south ridge.